Abstract

 Using the installed Library

-Assuming the library is already installed on your system, you can compile and run the sample program from subdirectory tool_unlz4ada
+Assuming the library is already installed on your system, you can

 as follows: